D.A. Jeremy Telman

 Professor of Law

 Before coming to Valparaiso University Law School, Professor Telman taught public international law at Brown University and practiced commercial litigation in the New York office of Sidley Austin LLP, where he also administered and participated in the office’s pro bono asylum program.
 Prior to that, he clerked for Judge Rosemary Barkett of the U.S. Court of Appeals for the Eleventh Circuit in Miami, Florida.
 Professor Telman, whose doctorate is in modern European history, previously taught in the history department at the College of Charleston in Charleston, South Carolina.
 He has been a Visiting Professor at the DePaul University College of Law and at Drexel University’s Earle Mack School of Law.

 Professor Telman serves as editor of ContractsProf Blog, the official blog of the AALS Section on Contracts.
-His main scholarly and teaching interests lie at the intersection of public international law and U.S. constitutional law, and his scholarship has appeared in Austrian, French, German, Indian, Israeli, South African and U.S. publications.
-In addition to his current duties as Associate Dean for Faculty Development, he is currently working on an intellectual history of originalism in constitutional interpretation with the working title “Originalism and Its Discontents.”
+His scholarly and teaching interests include contracts and commercial law, public international law and comparative jurisprudence.
+His scholarship has appeared in Austrian, English, French, German, Indian, Israeli, South African and U.S. publications.
+He is editing a collection of essays presented at a conference he organized in the Summer 2014.
+The book, Hans Kelsen in America — The Anxieties of Non-Influence, is forthcoming with Springer.